jxlinnn/jxlinnn.github.io/README.md

 Hello, welcome to my portfolio!
-My name is Jenny Lin and graduated in the Spring with a Bachelor of Science in Applied Mathematics and Economics.
+My name is Jenny Lin and recently graduated with a Bachelor of Science in Applied Mathematics and Economics.
 In this portfolio, I have included projects using programming languages Python and SQL.
 Through the projects, I aim to showecase my ability in conducting data analysis and application of data science techniques.

 ## [Autonomous Vehicle Trajectory Prediction](https://github.com/jxlinnn/jxlinnn.github.io/tree/3e21906c027e1fee7ffe6c8c1e4bb8a9552a1996/Autonomous%20Vehicle%20Trajectory%20Prediction)
 * Preprocessed PIL images and extracted target values from CSV file for preparing custom dataset.